shsagir/play-area-sync/docs/composer.md

 └────────┘    └────────────┘  └────────────┘      └──────────────┘
 ```

 The above drawing illustrates the fortrabbit architecture.
-When you deploy with Git, Composer will run **automatically** along within the deployment process.
+When you deploy with Git, Composer will run **automatically** along within the deployment process on fortrabbit.

 The `vendor` folder should NOT be in Git > make sure that folder ins included in your `.gitignore` file.
 This directory is created by Composer within in your project locally and contains all the packages you are using locally.
 Make sure that both the `composer.lock` file and the `composer.json` file are present and part of Git.

 The deployment build process executes `composer install` (not update) to make sure that exactly the packages your App requires are installed.